Civelier/ArduinoCameraRig/README.md

 3. Click on open and browse to the ExportCamMotion.py file.
 4. After having made an animation, run the script.
 For first time run, you need to start it from the scripting tab.
 After, you will find it in the toolbar File -> Export -> Export Camera motion.
 5. In the widow that opens, you'll find a dropdown box to select the animation curve you want to export.
 If you are unsure of what the name of the animation is, open a dope sheet editor (in one of the docked panels) and select the object that the animation is assigned to.
 You'll see the name.
 It should look something like <CubeAction> or <CameraAction.001>.
-6. Import the script in the computer interface (see next section).
+6. Import the script in the computer interface (see [Sending the animation](https://github.com/Civelier/ArduinoCameraRig/tree/main#sending-the-animation)).

 ### Computer interface ([CameraRigController](https://github.com/Civelier/ArduinoCameraRig/tree/main/ControllerProject/CameraRigController))